Energy-Efficient and High-Performance Data Transfers with DRL Agents: SPARTA Model Overview

-A key aim in shared networks is to achieve high throughput without disproportionately harming other transfers sharing the link.
-We adopt a utility function $U(T, L)$~\cite{falcon-2023} that rewards higher throughput $T$ and penalizes loss $L$:
+In shared networks, high throughput should not be achieved by pushing the bottleneck into persistent congestion that harms other transfers.
+We adopt a utility function ~\cite{falcon-2023} that rewards throughput while penalizing congestion (loss):

-where $K$ and $B$ are constants controlling the relative weight of throughput scaling and the cost of loss.
+where $K>1$ and $B>0$ are constants controlling the relative weight of throughput scaling and the cost of loss.
 By discouraging congestion (i.e., excessive packet loss), this objective not only ensures fairness but also reduces retransmissions and idle waiting, indirectly improving energy efficiency.

-The goal is to choose concurrency ($cc$) and parallelism ($p$) that maximize the cumulative utility between transfer start time $t_s$ and finish time $t_f$:

-where $T_t$ and $L_t$ are the throughput and packet loss rate at interval $t$, and $b$ is the link capacity.
-By avoiding congestion, the agent prevents wasted energy from retransmissions and queuing delays, thereby promoting both fairness and efficiency.